 When I rolled into Beiseker Centex the guys were having another sit-down meal (don’t they know it’s a race? :P) and waved me over.
 So after going for a quick shop in the store I went and chatted to them, found out they were Chris and Adam.
 Chris was having back issues, and probably going to rest.
 They let me know that Justin and Jackie had scratched, so had a few others.
 And sure enough, Justin and Terri showed up at the Centex.
 I washed the bugs off my arm (I looked like the hood of a car – thankfully they weren’t biting me before dying in my sunscreen).
 I decided to grab some more food (including the nanaimo bar that was the perfect breakfast the next morning), chatted a bit, then headed off to chase after Adam.

-We back and forthed as we rode west, chatting occasionally, but mostly riding on our own.
-He stopped a few times to chat to his legions of fans.
+The lead switched back and forth as we rode west, chatting occasionally, but mostly riding on our own.
+Adam stopped a few times to chat to his legions of fans.
 He put on his lights, and then I put mine on.
 Then I stopped to add some more layers.
 And then at one point I just started to pull ahead.
 There were some fantastic muddy sections between Beiseker and Water Valley, and I was thankful for good lights as I tried to negotiate them in the dark.
 This section was largely a long west run, and it was glorious as the stars came out overhead, the gibbous moon hung in the sky to the south, and the lightning of a huge storm cell flashed away in the sky to the north.
-Spectacular sheet lightning and fork lightning were amazing to watch, but far enough away that we couldn’t hear the thunder.
+Spectacular sheet lightning and fork lightning were amazing to watch, but far enough away that I couldn’t hear the thunder.

 (Night photo stolen from @flixlee on Instagram)

-Far enough away that is, until we hit the edge of the storm cell (I was ahead at this point, but I think Adam was still pretty close behind, I remember seeing his lights… although later on I’m pretty sure I was hallucinating seeing them).
+Far enough away that is, until we hit the edge of the storm cell (I was ahead at this point, but I think Adam was still pretty close behind, I remember seeing his lights… although later on, I’m pretty sure I was hallucinating seeing them).
 The calm and peaceful night was suddenly filled with a ferocious north wind blasting through the trees.
 Leaves and twigs were flying everywhere, and I leaned my bike into the crosswind.
-Then the route turned north, and I was trying to ride directly into it.
+Then the route turned north, and I was riding into a headwind.
 The lightning looked a little closer, but I still couldn’t hear any thunder – it was definitely good incentive to pick up my pace a little, I figured the storm was unlikely to be moving westward, so all I had to do was get far enough west and it would go away.